HathorNetwork/hathor-wallet-mobile/QA_NANO_CONTRACT.md

 	- An information content informing user this address is used to sign a transaction within the Nano Contract
 	- A mirror content informing the selected address and its index
 	- A "CONFIRM NEW ADDRESS" button
-	- A "GO BAKC" button
+	- A "GO BACK" button
 - Tap on "GO BACK" button
 - [ ] Check the modal disappear
 - Select any other indexed address